-Long vehicles (i.e. caravans, campervans, vehicles with trailers) will be accommodated in two dedicated parking bays along the Great Ocean Road, adjacent the Visitor Information Centre, as well as longer spaces provided along Trafalgar Street.
+Long vehicles (i.e. caravans, campervans, vehicles with trailers) will be accommodated in two dedicated parking bays along the Great Ocean Road, adjacent the Visitor Information Centre, at the south end of Pascoe Street near the existing public toilets, as well as longer spaces provided along Trafalgar Street.
 Coach parking spaces along Pascoe Street and Thomson Street may also allow for longer vehicle parking outside of peak times i.e. (11am - 2pm).
 Signage will be provided to direct longer vehicles to these locations.